antoniocapelo/fisga/README.md

 # Fisga

 Fisga is a flexible command-line tool that helps you organize and execute commands through a configurable interface.
-It allows you to define command structures in a JSON file and provides an interactive way to execute them.
+It's built on top of [oclif](https://oclif.io/) and it allows you to define command structures in a JSON file and provides an interactive way to execute them.

+This can be useful to abstract and document project tasks such as NPM, Maven, Elixir, etc.

 ## Features

 - 🎯 **Interactive Command Selection**: Navigate through nested commands using an interactive CLI
-- ⚙️ **User Configuration**: Store user-specific settings in a config file
+- ⚙️ **User Configuration**: Built-in _setup_ step, which stores user-specific settings in a config file
-- 🔍 **Fuzzy Search**: Find files and folders easily with built-in fuzzy search
+- 🔍 **Fuzzy Search**: Select files and folders easily with built-in fuzzy search
 - 📁 **Directory Context**: Execute commands in specific directories
 - 🎛️ **Multiple Input Types**:
   - Text input